Articles by topic

 Importing contacts

 In Oniva, you can add contacts in two ways: via an Excel import or by transferring existing accounts.
 If accounts already exist for your target group (e.g., employees), you can import them directly.
 Stored data such as language, gender, or username will be automatically transferred.
 This increases security, as only registered users gain access.
-This feature is only available with a premium licence (see article on authorisation groups).
+See the article on internal events.
+Events can be restricted to accounts via authorisation groups.

 If you want to add new people to your contact list, you can upload their data via an Excel import.
 The order or naming of columns does not matter, as you can assign them to the correct Oniva data fields during the import process.